Contractible 3-manifold and Positive scalar curvature (II): Minimal Surfaces and Laminations

 The remaining question is whether each leaf is properly embedded.
 The following theorem gives an answer.

-\begin{theorem} \cite{W1}Let $(M, g)$ be a complete oriented 3-manifold with positive scalar curvature $\kappa(x)$.
+\begin{theorem} \textnormal{(\cite{W1}, Theorem 5.10 on Page 18)} Let $(M, g)$ be a complete oriented 3-manifold with positive scalar curvature $\kappa(x)$.
 Assume that $\Sigma$ is a complete non-compact stable minimal surface in $M$.
 Then, one has, where $dv$ is the volume form of the induced metric $ds^{2}$ over $\Sigma$.
 Moreover, if $\Sigma$ is an embedded surface, then $\Sigma$ is proper.

 \end{theorem}

 We will prove it in Appendix B.